 These bakery style blueberry muffins are the muffins you didn't know you needed in your life!
-They're soft and bursting with blueberries on the inside with a delicious and crunchy streusel topping on top.
+They're soft and bursting with blueberries on the inside and garnished with a delicious, crunchy streusel topping.

 - 1/2 cup (113g) unsalted butter, melted